emard/esp32ecp5/README.md

 I have patched [ESP32 FTP
 server](https://github.com/emard/FTP-Server-for-ESP8266-ESP32-and-PYBD).
-Install FTP server by uploading 3 files to the root of ESP32 filesystem:
+Install FTP server by uploading "uftpd.py" file to the root of ESP32 filesystem: and start it with:

-    ftp.py
-    ftp_thread.py
-    uftpd.py

-Start it with:

     import uftpd